Living Room

 Piano: Yamaha | Sheepskin: IKEA | Canvas prints: Minted | Wooden stool: IKEA | Scalloped chair: Wayfair | Arch lamp: Amazon | Framed photo: DIY | Rugs: Lowe’s | Upholstered bench: Target | Sofa: Article | Pillows: Crate & Barrel and Pottery Barn | Garden stool: Amazon | Curtain rods: Rejuvenation | Curtains and rings: IKEA | Metal star: Amazon

-The biggest acquisition for this condo was the upright piano from my childhood.
-I played diligently for 10 years growing up, but then dropped it cold turkey the day I left for college, so the piano has been masquerading as a stately piece of furniture in my parents’ living room for the past 19 years.
+By far the biggest acquisition for this room and the condo was the upright piano from my childhood.
+I played diligently for 10 years growing up (reaching the highest levels in the California Certificate of Merit and National Guild music certification programs), but dropped it cold turkey the day I left for college, so the piano has been masquerading as a stately piece of furniture in my parents’ living room for the past 19 years.
 My parents liked to say that the piano would come live with me whenever I “settled down,” and seeing as we’re doing that now, we decided it was time to give the piano a place in my own home.
 Since we got rid of our TV years ago (and have no plans to reverse course), I’ve made the piano the focal point of the living room.
 I have dreams of one day taking it up again and reclaiming lost ground, but for now the piano belongs to my 2yo and 6yo who ask me for “Twinkle Twinkle Little Star,” “London Bridge is Falling Down,” and “Pink Panther.”

 Proceeding deeper into the living room, I carved out a small kids area in front of the windows.
 My 6yo likes to do his sedentary activities here, e.g., activity books, writing practice, etc. I imagine that when he eventually gets assigned homework (apparently kindergarteners get a pass on that), he might be able to do it here.
-Or maybe he’ll end up at the kitchen counter, who knows.
 It’s a pretty prime spot, I have to say, with lots of natural light and a view into the courtyard outside.
-Maybe I’ll nab it for my own desk one day when the kids outgrow this little bench that I’ve converted into a table.
+Maybe I’ll nab it for my own desk one day when the kids outgrow this bench that I’ve converted into a little table.

-We do have a covered balcony accessible from the living room, but I haven’t stepped out there a single time since we moved in.
-I have a vague daydream where we can have a meal outside or something, but the kids would cry and scream in protest if we sprung that on them right now, so that’ll have to wait … like so many other things in my life …
+We do have a covered balcony accessible from the living room, but I can count on one hand the number of times I’ve stepped out there.
+I have a vague daydream where we can have a meal outside or something, but the kids would whine and cry in protest if we sprung that on them right now, so that’ll have to wait … like so many other things in my life that can’t be done with small children …

 Bench: IKEA | Chairs: Melissa & Doug